-The biosynthesis of cytokinin
+The Biosynthesis of Cytokinin

 Since their discovery in 1955 much work has been carried out on cytokinins.
 They are known to be formed from adenine, and there are two main classes, one containing aromatic side chains has members such as meta-topolin; the other group has isoprene side chains and includes cis-zeatin.
 Cytokinins have many roles to play in plants; they are involved in cell proliferation, differentiation, and many processes that are under signal transduction control.
 The following section takes a look into how cytokinin is biosynthesized.